agoramaHub/Tokyo-Gaiden/README.md

 ## Tokyo_Map framework read me

 This is a simple dynamic platform that was conceived to be an interactive mind map of sorts..
-The work was produce for the art Petra Szemán for the exhibition Geltung[Validity](http://agorama.org.uk)'s online component.
+The work was produce for the artist Petra Szemán for the exhibition [Geltung](http://agorama.org.uk)'s online component.

-The core idea behind the platform is to have point on a visual background that highlight when a user interacts with the element, and when clicked activate a popup window.
+The core idea behind the platform is to have points on a visual background that highlight when a user interacts with the element, and when clicked activate a popup window.
 In this model, this is achieve through the use of three Javascript libraries: JQuery (3.2.1), Bootstrap's js file, and tether.js.